RCODI/rcodi-blog/content/project/guac-alytics/index.md

 ![](./guac-1.jpeg)
 ## What's GUAC-ALYTICS?
-This research project aims to increase the transparency about Complex Open Source Software Supply-Chains using theories and models of network science and machine learning.
+This research project aims to increase the transparency about Complex Open Source Software Supply-Chains using theories and models of network science and machine learning. **Guac-alytics** (Graph for Understanding Artifact Composition Analytics) (n.d.) is a collection of tools and resources designed to help researchers and practitioners better understand the risk profile of open-source software ecosystems.

 An open source is software whose source code is available to anyone to view, use, modify, and distribute.
 It is created and maintained by a community of developers and users collaborating to improve the software.
 Open-source packages are pre-built pieces of software that can be used to build other applications.
 They can be freely downloaded from repositories such as GitHub or npm, making them an essential part of software development.

 However, like any other software, open-source packages can contain vulnerabilities that attackers can exploit.
 Vulnerabilities are weaknesses or flaws in software or hardware systems that attackers can use to gain unauthorized access or control over the system.
 Vulnerabilities can be introduced during the development process or added by third-party dependencies.
 These vulnerabilities can pose severe risks to software systems, ranging from data breaches to system failures.
 Therefore, it is essential to manage and monitor open-source software and packages for vulnerabilities (Zapata et al., 2018; Duan, 2020) and take necessary measures to mitigate potential risks.